Brand development that increases sales velocity, guaranteed.

 Critical Food Packaging Design Recommendations

-As we know, the primary goal of food packaging design is to move the item from the retail shelf into the customerโ€™s cart.
-Itโ€™s a simple concept that belies how complex packaging design can be.
-With our consumer-oriented culture and global supply chains giving customers thousands of choices in the grocery store, brands have to work harder than ever to get noticed through the noise.
+As we know, the primary goal of food packaging design is to encourage customers to select the item from the retail shelf and add it to their cart.
+It’s a simple concept that belies the complexity of packaging design.
+With our consumer-oriented culture and global supply chains offering customers thousands of choices in the grocery store, brands must work harder than ever to stand out through the noise.

 Food Packaging Recommendations

-To accomplish this, brands need to have a clear understanding of their products, their target markets, and how their offerings differ from the competition.
-Weโ€™re talking, here, about brand identityโ€”the strategic positioning that your company identifies with and that drives your growth.
+To accomplish this, brands must have a clear understanding of their products, target markets, and how their offerings differ from those of the competition.
+We’re talking, here, about brand identity—the strategic positioning that your company identifies with and that drives your growth.
 This overarching factor will influence each of the packaging decisions to come:

 Food Safety